bertt/PlanetLabs.Api/README.md

 copy config-sample.js config.js

-// and change the api key
+// and change the api key in config.js

+// and run on your favorite webserver